Brainshaker95/php-to-ts-bundle/README.md

 ## 🔨 TODOs / Roadmap

+- Generate type imports when TsInterface has parentName an TYPE_MODULE is chosen
+- Document example TypeScriptable class
+- Document TsResponse usage
 - Support for @phpstan- and @psalm- prefixes in doc comments
 - Generic types like shown here
   ```php